JerryOrbachJr/ComfyUI-RandomSize/README.md

 ```

 ## Usage
 * Select a seed.
-The same seed should produce the same size every time
+The seed is the index of a size in the yaml file, startting with 0.
+The same seed will always give the same output.
+Set control after generate to fix to fix the output.
 * Control After(/Before) Generate: set to increment, decrement, or random to get a random size from the preset each generation.
 * Select a preset.
 The default preset is SD 1.5 if none is chosen.
 * Run your queue.